 - No general vehicle camping in either zone without a permit indicating medical need

-- The new areas will have their own porto-potties, water supply, and a call box for emergencies
+- The Back 40 will have porto-potties, water supply, and a call box for emergencies

 The Chill Zone and Quiet Zone are both possible because of a shared understanding by campers who opt in to these spaces.
 The leads at Lakes of Fire have developed the following community rules for the space.
 These are meant to be clear, fair, and specific in how noise levels will be managed.